Borrowers who need assistance with:

 - Currently 90 days or more delinquent on repayment on any debt.

-- Evidence of a default, foreclosure, tax lien, repossession, wage garnishment, or write-off of a debt during the past five years.
+- Evidence of a bankruptcy, default, discharge, foreclosure, tax lien, repossession, wage garnishment, or write-off of a debt during the past five years.

-- Collection Accounts or Charge Offs with a balance greater than ZERO.
+- Collection Accounts or Charge Offs with a balance greater than $2,085.

 how to apply

-- Complete the Federal Direct Parent PLUS Loan request, by visiting www.studentloans.gov and sign in to Manage My Direct Loans, then click on Request a Direct PLUS Loan.
+- Complete the Federal Direct Parent PLUS Loan request, by visiting studentloans.gov and signing in, then click on Request a Direct PLUS Loan.
 Once you have completed the process, the Department of Education will notify us electronically.
+USC processes a separate PLUS Loan for each enrolled term.
+If you wish to borrow the PLUS Loan for multiple terms, please submit a separate application for each term.
+Credit is checked once every 180-days for those with multiple applications.

 - If you did not apply for need-based aid, you must also submit a Enrollment and Housing (Supplemental) Form.
 Log in to My Financial Aid and Documents and click on the Document Library to access the form.